Individual Therapy for Adults, Young Adults,

 Each stage of life brings its own challenges and opportunities, and later adulthood is no different.
 Many people find themselves navigating big transitions like changes in career or retirement, shifts in family roles, or evolving relationships.
 Physical changes can also be a source of frustration, whether it’s illness, a change in energy, of just finding yourself unable to do all the things you once did.
 Along with these changes can come questions about purpose, identity, connection, and what truly matters.

-We often help people in later adulthood with things like:
+Our clinicians often help people in later adulthood with things like:

 • Adjusting to retirement or new roles